mwenge/defender/README.md

 <img src="orig/RedLabelRomChart.png" size="300">

-When we assemble the Defender source with `make roms` we create a bunch of object files and then split them across the 11 files to match the 11 in the Red Label ROM dump listing above.
+When we assemble the Defender source with `make redlabel` we create a bunch of object files and then split them across the 11 files to match the 11 in the Red Label ROM dump listing above.